 7. Media/Publication (The New York Times, Google News, Daily Motion, Time)

 The reason why these websites were blocked are pretty obvious: to conceal articles that criticizes their government.
-Any media/publication that contains articles that seem unfavourable by the government are basically banned in China.
+Any media/publication that contains articles that seem unfavourable by the government are banned in China.
 For instance, The NY Times once published an article titled “Billions in Hidden Riches for Family of Chinese Leader”.

 Whatsapp (updated September 2017)